Preparation Overlooked: How to Prepare for Difficult Conversations

 Strategies and Tactics to Navigate Difficult Conversations with Confidence

 Difficult conversations can be uncomfortable, emotional, and unpredictable.
 We worry about saying the wrong thing, hurting someone’s feelings, or damaging a relationship.
-As a result, we tend to not only avoid these conversations – we also avoid thinking about it.
+As a result, we tend to not only avoid these conversations – we also avoid thinking about them.
 Our brains don’t know that it’s only practice, so it’ll still bring up the same feelings of anxiety or stress.
 However, when we’re not prepared, we struggle to articulate our thoughts and emotions.
 Or, we may react impulsively without considering the consequences.

 Another reality is that we often underestimate the complexity of the situation.
 For example, if we need to deliver negative feedback to a team member, we may assume that we already know what to say.
 However, this oversimplification can lead to missing context clues, or we forget to take into account the history and dynamics.
 By taking the time to prepare, we can anticipate different scenarios, questions, and objections, and develop a more effective communication strategy.